Engineering Firm Delivers Client Success with Modern Geospatial Solutions

 Lucas Tipton, Principal Engineer and Utility Planning Manager, said, "The big selling point was technology that was better, faster, and more cost-effective."

 In using ArcGIS Enterprise, Farr West dramatically reduced the time required to deliver data to its clients.
 Directly connecting to web services for data and customizing applications with ease meant that Farr West could complete its work in a fraction of the time.
 The process used to take 16 hours, but with Esri technology and the project delivery system in place, publishing data now takes only 2 hours.
 This greatly increased productivity within Farr West, enabling it to serve many more clients in the same amount of time.
-It also meant clients could take advantage of a suite of Esri applications on their computers and mobile devices to visualize their data, such as Explorer for ArcGIS.
+It also meant clients could take advantage of a suite of Esri applications on their computers and mobile devices to visualize their data, such as ArcGIS Explorer.
 Utility staff appreciated these products because they were able to see photos, forms, and videos of their asset, from manholes to fire hydrants and more.
 Forrest said, "That's key for them because they are able to tie what they see in person and on paper to what is shown digitally."

 The transformation didn't just stop there, though.
 Farr West was growing as a business and needed something that could handle distributed data.
 Farr West leveraged distributed collaboration to share data from ArcGIS Enterprise to ArcGIS Online, using Project Delivery Subscription.
 This provided a trusted connection to share data immediately to ArcGIS Online and synchronize changes in real time.
 Taking many sets of data edited by many users and sharing it in ArcGIS Online, where Farr West provides its clients with access, has been huge.
 Currently, Farr West operates 12 projects utilizing this framework.